calledit/x86_x64_function_tracer/README.md

 I would like to be able to attach after the process has spawned either by replacing a dll or simply by attaching a debugger to the process id.

+## recompling_tracer.py
+Does what trace.py but tries to be faster by not using breakpoints.
+Currelty work in progress.

 ## trace.py
 trace.py traces all calls and rets in a function.
 Earlier versions tried to use shortcuts but they all had various issues.
 The point of trace.py is to as good as you are going to get a call tracer when it comes to accuracy.
 Speed is important but it suposed to be refernce for accuracy.